rwth-iat/rte/README.md

 ## Creating and building custom libraries

+ACPLT/OV is meant to be extended with custom libraries, providing custom object classes.
+The the object-oriented interface of these libraries is described using a domain specific language (DSL), the .ovm files.
+In these files, object classes with attributes, operations and inheritance are declared as well as relationship types.

+From this declaration, C header files and some definitions are generated during compilation.
+The corresponding implementation code needs to provided as C source files.
+Templates for these source files can also be generated from the OVM model (see below).

 ### Project types and project dependencies

-ACPLT/OV is meant to be extended with custom libraries, providing custom object classes.
-The

 - TODO building against rte/library project build tree vs. including rte sources as subdirectory
 - TODO application project structure vs. library project structure (include vs. reference rte and other library projects)